intel/nauta/toolbox/providers/gcp/gcp.md

-# Google Cloud Platform installation guide
+# Nauta Google Cloud Platform installation guide

+This tutorial shows how to prepare and install Nauta on Google Cloud Platform.

 ## Overall cluster architecture
 GCP Nauta Kubernetes instance consists of several parts: